rsmaller/subnettergui/README.md

 The binary will be dropped in the `build` folder under the name `subnettergui`.

+## Installing Subnetter++ As An Application on Linux

+There is an install script called `install.sh` that will install the subnettergui binary for the user that runs it.

+The program must be compiled before running this script.

+`uninstall.sh` will conversely uninstall the binary that was installed with the former script.

 ## How To Use The Program

 Subnetter++ can be opened just like any other standalone executable program.